css-enjoyer/HanoverStore/README.md

 ## Git setup
 Follow this [Git setup](https://www.theodinproject.com/lessons/foundations-setting-up-git)
-> Download Git bash if you're using Windows
+> Download Git bash if you're using Windows then proceed to step 2 in the given link

 ## Common Git commands
 ``` bash